Interface and Basics

 Draw and paint on your canvas as normal.
 Your changes will affect the currently selected frame in your Timeline.

 It is like the Layers palette, but turned sideways.
-The bottom layer of your Layers panel will be the far right frame in the Timeline.
+The bottom layer of your Layers panel will be the far left frame in the Timeline.
 This shows the frames in chronological order from left to right.

 You can navigate through the Timeline in a few ways: